braice/MuMuDVB/doc/README.txt

 [[problems_hp]]
-HELP ! my multicast traffic is flooded (I have a HP procurve switch)
+My multicast traffic is flooded (I have an "old" HP procurve switch)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The best explanation is found in the HP multicast routing guide.